Eine Gruppe ukrainischer Flüchtlinge mit Gepäck und Rollkoffern geht eine Straße entlang

 • The application for a residence permit must be submitted within 90 days of entering Germany.
 This regulation initially applies to first-time entries until 4 March 2025.

 During the first period of their stay, refugees receive basic medical care in accordance with the Asylum Seekers' Benefits Act.
 As a rule, cancer patients receive the necessary treatment or treatment that has already begun.
-Which treatment is covered by the basic care depends on the individual situation, for example, the stage of the disease or treatments that have already taken place.

 The procedure for covering the costs of basic medical care can vary from region to region.